ruuda/sempervivum/README.md

 ## Building

-The client is written in PureScript and builds with [psc-package][psc-package].
+The client is written in PureScript and builds with [Spago][spago].
 [Closure Compiler][closure] takes care of bundling and minification.
 There is also a Haskell program that bundles the species catalog into a json file.
 It builds with GHC, and requires a few Hakell packages to be available.
 You can set